Libbu/ci-capstone-project/README.md

 I then created a Procfile and added a line of code for Heroku deployment: `web: gunicorn calm_cadence.wsgi`

-After doing this I set up external services(covered below) in gitignored env.py, added any packages to INSTALLED_APPS in settings.py where necessary and then used the following commands to perform any database migrations:
+After doing this I set up external services(covered below) in gitignored env.py, added any packages to INSTALLED_APPS in settings.py where necessary and then used the following commands to perform any database migrations (these steps were repeated later in development as I developed my own models):

 `python3 manage.py makemigrations`